 Rhorer studied at the Conservatoire National Supérieur in Paris.
 He founded his own orchestra Le Cercle de l’Harmonie in 2005 and shot to prominence conducting Mozart operas at the Théâtre des Champs-Élysées, Aix and Beaune Festivals and at the Opera Comique.
 They still appear together every year in staged opera (La Clemenza di Tito, Die Entführung aus dem Serail, Il Barbiere di Siviglia) and concerts at the Théâtre des Champs-Élysées, where Rhorer was Artistic Director of the Mozart Festival 2011-2013, also regularly at Aix, the Musikfest Bremen, and Brussels Bozar.
 They have made several CDs for Virgin Classics/EMI, and brought their fresh approach to Liszt, Berlioz and the Beethoven symphonies on Naïve.
 In 2016 their live recording of Die Entführung aus dem Serail was released on Alpha, to great acclaim.

-Jérémie Rhorer is also a notable composer.
+Jérémie Rhorer is a notable composer.
 He is a winner of the ‘Pierre Cardin Composition Prize’ of the Académie des Beaux-Arts and he has several commissioned works by the French Radio.
-His complete chamber music compositions were performed at the festival in La Roche-Posay in 2006.
-In November 2008, the orchestral version of his piano work Le cimetière des enfants was premiered by the Orchestre National de France in 2008.
+His complete chamber music compositions were performed at the festival in La Roche-Posay in 2006, and the orchestral version of his piano work Le cimetière des enfants was premiered by the Orchestre National de France in 2008.
 2014 saw the world premiere of his new cello concerto in Pau, and he is currently writing a new piano concerto for Jean-Yves Thibaudet.